GoogleCloudPlatform/firebase-extensions/firestore-incremental-capture/README.md

 * datastore.user (Reason: Allows the extension to write updates to the database.)

-* datastore.importExportAdmin (Reason: Allows the extension to backup the Firestore database.)

-* bigquery.admin (Reason: Allows the creation of BQ jobs to import Firestore backups.)
+* bigquery.dataEditor (Reason: Allows the creation of BQ jobs to import Firestore backups.)

-* storage.admin (Reason: Allows management of exported Firestore backups.)

-* pubsub.admin (Reason: Allows DTS to grant DTS service account permission to send notifications to Pub/Sub topic.)